sergiye/hiberbeeTheme/readme.md

 ## How To Use
 It's very simple:
  - Download the latest version of extension from Visual Studio marketplace (.vsix file).
- - Install the extension for your Visual Studio 2022.
+ - Install the extension for your Visual Studio.
  - Follow: **Tools > Theme > Hiberbee**.
  - Enjoy